Alcohol Addiction and Abuse

 The Social Component of Alcohol Abuse

 Alcohol is, above all else, a very social drug.
-Friends meet for drinks, it’s used in most celebrations, and even those who don’t normally drink will raise a glass on New Year’s Eve.
-Not everyone who does so will develop alcoholism, but the social aspects of alcohol use and active encouragement from all corners to “relax and have a drink” make staying sober more difficult.
+Friends meet for drinks, most people use alcohol in most celebrations, and even those who don’t generally drink will raise a glass on New Year’s Eve.
+Not everyone who does so will develop alcoholism.
+However, the social aspects of alcohol use and active encouragement from all corners to “relax and have a drink” make staying sober more difficult.

 The other side of the social elements of drinking to excess is the effect it has on families and society as a whole.
 Alcohol misuse is a contributing factor in poor health, poverty rates, unemployment, divorce, and a host of other social ills.